 A. Charges and Judicial Board Hearings

 1. Any member of the College community may file a report against a student for alleged violations of the Student Code or General Rules.
 An allegation of a Student Code or General Rules violation must be directed to the Dean of Student Services (or his or her designee).
 Any report of a violation of the Student Code or General Rules should be submitted as soon as possible after the event takes place, preferably within a week.

-2. The Dean of Student Services (or his or her designee) will conduct an impartial and reliable preliminary investigation of all allegations to determine if the allegations have merit and/or if they can be disposed of administratively.
+2. The Dean of Student Affairs (or his or her designee) will conduct an impartial and reliable preliminary investigation of all allegations to determine if the allegations have merit and/or if they can be disposed of administratively.
 Such disposition shall be final and there shall be no subsequent proceedings.

 3. If it is determined that the allegation has merit, the accused student will receive written notification that an alleged violation has occurred.
-In the notification, the student will be directed to make an appointment with the Dean of Student Services (or his/her designee) to review the facts concerning the alleged violation in order to determine if formal charges should be prepared.
+In the notification, the student will be directed to make an appointment with the Dean of Student Affairs (or his/her designee) to review the facts concerning the alleged violation in order to determine if formal charges should be prepared.

-4. During this meeting, the accused student meets one on one with the Dean of Student Services (or his or her designee).
+4. During this meeting, the accused student meets one on one with the Dean of Student Affairs (or his or her designee).
 Representatives or parents will only be allowed in this meeting at the discretion of the Dean of Student Services (or his or her designee) when appropriate.
 In addition, a FERPA release must be signed.

-5. If the accused student is unable to, or does not wish to meet with the Dean of Student Services (or his or her designee) in person, the student may submit a statement in writing (via their LCC email account or in person) responding to the allegations, within the notification period.
+5. If the accused student is unable to, or does not wish to meet with the Dean of Student Affairs (or his or her designee) in person, the student may submit a statement in writing (via their LCC email account or in person) responding to the allegations, within the notification period.